 But then she got married and had two children.
 Manzanita has had trouble adjusting to the change and has become aggressive toward her husband’s aging dog.
 Before making the decision to rehome Mazanita, Gale worked with an animal behaviorist.
-When they weren’t able to fix the issues, the behaviorist recommended using an online rehoming service and suggested PawsLikeMe.com.
+When they couldn’t fix the issues, the behaviorist recommended using an online rehoming service and suggested PawsLikeMe.com.

 Gale said the site was the most user-friendly.

 “It is also the only rehoming website that I’ve seen that allows you to create a profile and upload pet photos, and then post that information for prospective owners to view.
 I really liked that PawsLikeMe is an involved interface between pet owner and prospective pet owner; in fact, I was having an email conversation with PawsLikeMe within two days of submitting Manzanita’s profile.
 We worked together to make sure his profile was just right.
-I liked that there were people with names on the other side of the website, and I was hearing from them regularly.
+I liked that people with names on the other side of the website regularly heard from them.
 It was reassuring during this emotional process.”